mobizt/FirebaseClient/README.md

 ![Realtime database reference url](/resources/images/firebase_console_rtdb_reference_url.png)

-The reference url or database url also can be taken from the `Servic Account` key file, see [Service Account](#service-account) section.
+The reference url or database url also can be taken from the `Service Account` key file, see [Service Account](#service-account) section.

 #### Realtime Database Legacy Usage